Emilio Changco: Changco Gang

-Changco was well known throughout the region and companies would often hire him to steal back their cargoes.
+Changco was well-known throughout the region and companies would often hire him to steal back their cargoes.
 Companies would also hire him for insurance fraud.
-The insurance fraud occurred through a company overestimating the value of a ship near the end of its service life, then over-insuring the ship before hiring the Changco gang to seize the ship.
+The insurance fraud occurred by means of a company overestimating the value of a ship near the end of its service life, then over-insuring the ship before hiring the Changco gang to seize the ship.
 The missing ship would be resold by the gang and the original owner would claim the insurance money for the ship.

 Arrest, imprisonment and death

 By the early 1990s, Changco became so brazen that he stole a tanker owned by the Philippine government, M/T Tabangao.
 The embarrassment that this event caused the government motivated an increased effort to stop the gang's piracy.
 Changco was soon arrested and imprisoned in the New Bilibid Prison in Manila.
 In 1992, while a prisoner, Changco was shot and killed during what authorities stated was an attempt to escape from jail.
-The circumstances surrounding his death are suspicious as at the time of his death he could barely walk and needed a cane.
-In his book, The Brutal Seas: Organised Crime at Work, author Douglas Stewart discusses how Changco's death was more likely an effort to silence him than due to a legitimate escape attempt.
+The circumstances surrounding his death are suspicious, however, as at the time of his death he could barely walk and needed a cane.
+In his book The Brutal Seas: Organised Crime at Work, author Douglas Stewart discusses how Changco's death was more likely an effort to silence him than due to a legitimate escape attempt.